Danny7226/LearningSummary/systemdesign/README.md

     * value maintenance more, use cloud service
 * Put down functional and non-functional requirements accordingly
   * functional requirements are the APIs we are going to have
+    * Write down verb and input/output, then make some iterations
     * getViewCount(videoId)
       * getCount(videoId, eventType)
         * getStat(videoId, eventType, func) // func: count, sum, avg